Home / Health Insurance / Articles / Diseases / White Tongue: Definition, symptoms, causes & treatment

 White or red bumps on the tongue or other areas of the mouth

-To make a saltwater solution for gargling, mix a teaspoon of salt in a glass of warm water and gargle for 30 seconds to a minute, then spit out the solution.
-Repeat this process a few times a day, especially after meals.
+To make your remedy, dissolve a teaspoon of salt in warm water.
+Gargle for 30 seconds to a minute, then spit it out.
+Repeat this simple trick a few times daily, especially after meals, to keep your mouth feeling fresh.

 If left untreated, WT may lead to certain complications or risks, such as follows.